rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  the brain scans that we received confirmed
 *  that indeed that's exactly what was happening.
 *  It's just that none of the signal is being sent out
-*  to the periphery to the limbs because there's that-
+*  to the periphery, to the limbs,
+*  because there's that-
 *  Cut off at the spinal cord.
 *  Descending inhibition.
 *  Yeah, at the level of the alpha motor neurons